-- Sloped roofs such as simple gabled or hipped roofs with at least 3:12 slope, with occasional gambrel roofs, that are compatible with the historic character of the subarea. - · Porches and raised ground floors; - Vertically proportioned windows; - Simple rectangular building forms with 'add-ons' such as bay windows, rear 'sleeping porches', vestibules, etc. - 2.1.5N Subarea 5, 6 & 7: Proposed buildings adjoining Main Street and Alamo Ave that are higher than two stories shall step back their upper story or stories so that only 25 percent or less of the upper floor(s) is visible to pedestrian view from the center of the sidewalk directly across the street from the project.
+- sloped roofs such as simple gabled or hipped roofs with at least a 3:12 slope, with occasional gambrel roofs, that are compatible with the historic character of the subarea; - porches and raised ground floors; - vertically proportioned windows; and - simple rectangular building forms with 'add-ons' such as bay windows, rear 'sleeping porches', vestibules, etc. - 2.1.5N Subarea 5, 6 & 7: Proposed buildings adjoining Main Street and Alamo Ave that are higher than two stories shall step back their upper story or stories so that only 25 percent or less of the upper floor(s) is visible to pedestrian view from the center of the sidewalk directly across the street from the project.
 This setback may be modified for special corner forms, architectural emphasis at street intersections, unusually deep setbacks, or improvement in material qualities. - 2.1.6N Subarea 1: Modern architectural concepts, technologies, and forms are appropriate.